kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 A client certificate is used for registering application metadata, like APIs, and sending events to Kyma.

 Currently, it is always a point to point connection.
 Customers have multiple Kyma clusters.
 The provisioning of Kyma client certificates can be extended.
-The central Connector Service might manage provisioning of certificates for multiple Kyma clusters and connected clients.
+The central Connector Service might manage the provisioning of certificates for multiple Kyma clusters and connected clients.
 Users will have a single point giving control over the whole Kyma ecosystem.

 The central Connector service will also allow developing of the central Application Registry.
-The central App Registry can be used in similar manner, overarching multiple Kyma clusters and its connected applications.
+The central App Registry can be used in a similar manner, overarching multiple Kyma clusters, and its connected applications.

 ## Goal